-- Trips, slips and falls.
-Adults with developmental disabilities may have difficulty getting around, which is why they require special supervision and assistance.
-It is often when they attempt to walk on their own and without supervision that these injuries may occur.
+- Trips, slips, and falls.
+Adults with developmental disabilities may have difficulty getting around, which is why they require individual supervision and assistance.
+Injuries often occur when the resident attempts to walk without supervision.

 - Medication errors.
-Providing the wrong medications or administering the wrong dosages can result in serious side effects and overdose symptoms that require immediate medical attention.
+Providing the wrong medications or administering the wrong dosages can result in severe side effects and overdose symptoms that require immediate medical attention.

 - Verbal or emotional abuse.
-Residents with developmental disorders may be subjected to ridicule or taken advantage of, and this is even more unacceptable when the abuse comes from the people who have promised to provide their care.
+Residents with developmental disorders may be subjected to ridicule or taken advantage of by others.
+These problems are even more unacceptable when the abuse comes from the people who have promised to provide their care.

 - Inadequately trained staff.
-When staff members are not trained properly to deal with patients with these types of disabilities, it can result in diminished care and an increased risk of an accident.
+When staff members are not appropriately trained to deal with patients with disabilities and mental illness issues, the failure can result in diminished care and an increased risk of an accident.

 $275,000 Settlement; CILA Choking Accident; Will County, Illinois